liboyin/algo-prac/README.md

 # algo-prac
-Algorithmic Practise

-A collection of algirithms practice.
+A collection of Algirithms Practice.